sebastianiag/LainBot/README.md

 LainBot downloads every file that finds, and stores links, magnets and comment body on a sqlite3 database.

 ## Dependencies
-..Requests
-..simplejson
-..sqlite3
+  * Requests
+  * simplejson
+  * sqlite3

 ## Future work
-..Add a database creation feature
+  * Add a database creation feature
-..Implement an image viewer to see downloaded media ..Use the comment body store as data for training
+  * Implement an image viewer to see downloaded media
+  * Use the comment body store as data for training